powsybl/powsybl.github.io/pages/documentation/developer/tutorials/sensitivity-analysis.md

 which can be useful to understand what happened during the Hades2 calculation in more details.
 The adn files contain the input and output network data, while the log files provide information about the run's behavior.

 ## Summary
-We have learnt how to write Java code to run sensitivity analyses in single mode or in a systematic way, by providing contingencies to the `run` call.
+We have learnt how to write Java code to run sensitivity analysis in single mode or in a systematic way, by providing contingencies to the `run` call.
 We've seen how to create sensitivity factors, in Java directly but also by reading a JSON file.
 We've shown how to set the sensitivity parameters, and how to overwrite them using a JSON file.
 We've also seen how to output the results, in the terminal but also into JSON or CSV files.
 Finally, we've also explained how to check what Hades2 itself generated during the calculation, which may be useful for debugging purposes.

 ## Going further